Menethorpe

-Menethorpe is a hamlet and former civil parish, now in the parish of Burythorpe, in the Ryedale district, in the county of North Yorkshire, England.
+Menethorpe is a hamlet and former civil parish, now in the parish of Burythorpe, in North Yorkshire, England.
 In 1931 the parish had a population of 68.
 It is about 2.5 miles from Malton.

 History

 The name "Menethorpe" means 'Men(n)ing's outlying farm/settlement'.
 Menethorpe was recorded in the Domesday Book as Mennistorp.
 Menethorpe was formerly a township in the parish of Westow and from 1866 was a civil parish in its own right.
 On 1 April 1935, the parish was abolished and merged with Burythorpe.

-Until 1974, it was part of the North Riding of Yorkshire when it became part of North Yorkshire.
+Until 1974, it was historically part of the East Riding of Yorkshire.
+Between 1974 and 2023 it was part of the Ryedale district.
+It is now administered by North Yorkshire Council.

 The remains of the abandoned medieval village Menethorpe are visible as cropmarks and earthworks on aerial photographs.